 - 3.1.1 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) in the school.
-The DSL duties include: - ensuring CPOMs is used effectively by all staff and regular training takes place - ensuring child protection policies are known, understood and used appropriately by staff - working with the board of trustees to ensure that BPET's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances (i.e. PACE Code C 2019). - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses on National College and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school as soon as possible - Work with the headteacher to ensure that the relevant staffing ratios are met in EYFS. - Work with the headteacher to ensure that each EYFS child is assigned a key person.
+The DSL duties include: - ensuring CPOMs is used effectively by all staff and regular training takes place - ensuring child protection policies are known, understood and used appropriately by staff - working with the board of trustees to ensure that BPET's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances (i.e. PACE Code C 2019). - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - keeping detailed, accurate, secure written records of concerns, discussions and decisions made including the rationale for those decisions (including where referrals were or were not made)

-The DSL must be a member of the school leadership team (SLT).
+- taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses on National College and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school as soon as possible - [EYFS ONLY] work with the headteacher to ensure that the relevant staffing ratios are met, where applicable. - [EYFS only] work with the headteacher to ensure that each EYFS child is assigned a key person. - The DSL must be a member of the school leadership team (SLT).